msoedov/q_recall/README.md

 > _"Retrieval was for context-poor models.
 Agentic search is for context-rich intelligence."_

 ---
 ## Bottom Line Up Front

-It’s the first Keras-like agentic search stack where you assemble live search pipelines using Stack, Branch, Loop, SelfHeal, and StagnationGuard—letting the agent read your actual files, not an index of them.
+It’s the first **Keras-like agentic search stack** where you assemble live search pipelines using **Stack, Branch, Loop, SelfHeal, and StagnationGuard**—letting the agent read your **actual files**, not an index of them.

+---

-### Strategic thesis
+### Strategic Thesis

-* Retrieval Augmented Generation (RAG) was built for context-poor LLMs that couldn’t read.
+- Retrieval Augmented Generation (RAG) was built for **context-poor LLMs that couldn’t read**.
-* Context-rich LLMs don’t need index gymnastics—they need real data, live traversal, and reasoning flow.
+- **Context-rich LLMs** don’t need index gymnastics—they need **real data, live traversal, and reasoning flow**.

-q_recall is that framework.
+- `q_recall` is that framework.

+---

-### For modern LLMs, RAG is failing in predictable ways
+### For Modern LLMs, RAG Is Failing in Predictable Ways

-* Too Much Infrastructure
+#### 1. Too Much Infrastructure

 - Chunking → embedding → indexing → filtering → reranking → deduping → summarizing → re-summarizing.
 - Six steps to answer a simple question.

-* Indexes drift instantly
+#### 2. Indexes Drift Instantly

 - Code and docs change hourly.
 - Indexes get stale in minutes.
 - Syncing is brittle and expensive.

-* Chunking destroys context
+#### 3. Chunking Destroys Context

-  - Chunkers cannot understand:
+Chunkers cannot understand:

 - file boundaries
 - semantic sections
 - imports
 - references
 - loops
 - cross-links
 - diagrams
 - schema relationships

-  - Your agent gets a “micro-view” of your repo.
+Your agent gets a **“micro-view”** of your repo.

-* Agents must follow references, not search snippets
+#### 4. Agents Must Follow References, Not Search Snippets

-  - RAG can only return Top-K chunks.
+- RAG can only return **Top-K chunks**.
 - Agents need to:
   - expand context dynamically
   - follow references (“See Note 12”)
   - detect when evidence is weak
   - retry with a wider plan
   - loop until convergence

-* RAG’s entire stack is now overkill for GPT-4.1 / Claude 3.7+
+#### 5. RAG’s Entire Stack Is Now Overkill for GPT-4.1 / Claude 3.7+

-  - New models can ingest 100K–200K tokens.
+- New models can ingest **100K–200K tokens**.
-  - They don’t need chunking—they need curation and flow control.
+- They don’t need chunking—they need **curation and flow control**.

-In the new context-abundant world (2M+ tokens), we no longer need heavy RAG pipelines.
+In the new **context-abundant** world (2M+ tokens), we no longer need heavy RAG pipelines.

+---

-`q_recall` adopts the Claude Code philosophy — **no vector DB, no chunking, no reranking** — just smart agents that **navigate, reason, and follow references** across live files.
+`q_recall` adopts the **Claude Code philosophy** — **no vector DB, no chunking, no reranking** — just smart agents that **navigate, reason, and follow references** across live files.

 ### Key Ideas
 - **Zero-index, live filesystem search** — instant availability of new docs